 I’m no expert food critic, but I certainly am a big foodie and spent most of my weekend getaway in Bruges, eating and drinking my way through the city.

-I can promise you that I uncovered some of the best places to eat in Bruges, with options to satisfy every palette.
+I can promise you that I uncovered some of the best places to eat in Bruges, with options to satisfy every palate.

 In this post, you will find the top places to eat (and drink) in Bruges Belgium, from the bank balance friendly to the “lets-treat-ourselves” and meals to take you all the way through from breakfast to dinner.